22 Oct 2018 Josphat Kariuki

 China’s Cyberspace Administrator to Start Regulating Blockchain Startups

 Following the published draft policy, the government’s internet censor, the CAC (Cyberspace Administration of China), is calling for a public debate before putting the regulations into effect.
 If enacted, the regulations would govern any Chinese entity regarded as an information service provider in the blockchain industry.
-That will essentially set the basis of governing the blockchain market in the country.
+That will essentially set the basis for governing the blockchain market in the country.

-In the draft, the CAC defines Blockchain information service providers as nodes or entities that provide the public with information services using the blockchain technology.
+In the draft, the CAC defines Blockchain information service providers as nodes or entities that provide the public with information services using blockchain technology.
 That can be both individuals and institutions that provide services through mobile apps or desktop sites.

 As part of the proposed 23 articles, featured in the draft, the agency requires all service providers in the blockchain industry to register with them.
 The registration must be done within ten days of launching the products or services for public use.

-According to the proposed draft, blockchain startups will need to register their names, industry fields, service types and server addresses.
+According to the proposed draft, blockchain startups will need to register their names, industry fields, service types, and server addresses.
 The information will be publicly available through the CAC and will enable the agency to conduct annual reviews.